AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which element might be populated)

-*Must Support elements with a choice of terminology bindings*
+*Must support elements with a choice of terminology bindings*

 A profile may slice an element that has a choice of terminology bindings to constrain the set of choices to be supported.
 For example, the profile [ADHA Core Medication](StructureDefinition-dh-medication-core-1.html) constrains the optional terminology choices for `Medication.code` defined in [AU Base Medication](http://hl7.org.au/fhir/4.0.0/StructureDefinition-au-medication.html) to support AMT and PBS:
 - A sending system that supplies a coded value **SHALL** be capable of populating the element with a value that conforms to at least one of those two terminology choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data